Cellmune 1 mg/g ointment

 Do not use Cellmune if you are pregnant or breastfeeding.

-Consult your doctor or pharmacist before using any medication
+Consult your doctor or pharmacist before using any medicine.

 Adults (16 years of age and older)

-For adult patients (16 years of age and older), two doses of tacrolimus ointment (tacrolimus 0.3 mg/g ointment and tacrolimus 1 mg/g ointment) are available.
+For adult patients (16 years of age and older), two doses of tacrolimus ointment are available (tacrolimus 0.3 mg/g ointment and tacrolimus 1 mg/g ointment).
 Your doctor will decide which dose is most suitable for you.

 Treat each affected area of your skin until the eczema has disappeared.
 Improvement is usually seen within a week.
-If you do not notice any improvement after two weeks, consult your doctor about other possible treatments.
+If you do not see any improvement after two weeks, consult your doctor about other possible treatments.

-If you accidentally ingest something of the ointment
+If you accidentally ingest some ointment

 If you accidentally ingest the ointment, consult your doctor or pharmacist as soon as possible.
 Do not try to induce vomiting.

-If you forgot to use Cellmune
+If you forget to use Cellmune

-If you have any other questions about the use of this medication, ask your doctor or pharmacist.
+If you have any other questions about using this medicine, ask your doctor or pharmacist.

-Very frequent (may affect more than 1 in 10 people):
+Very common (may affect more than 1 in 10 people):

 Usually, these symptoms are mild to moderate and generally disappear within a week of using tacrolimus.

-Frequent (may affect up to 1 in 10 people):
+Common (may affect up to 1 in 10 people):

-Rare (may affect fewer than 1 in 100 people):
+Uncommon (may affect up to 1 in 100 people):

-If you experience any type of adverse effect, consult your doctor or pharmacist, even if it is a possible adverse effect not listed in this prospectus.
-You can also report them directly through theSpanish System for Pharmacovigilance of Medicinal Products for Human Use:www.notificaRAM.es.By reporting adverse effects, you can contribute to providing more information on the safety of this medication.
+If you experience any side effects, talk to your doctor or pharmacist, even if it is possible side effects not listed in this leaflet.
+You can also report side effects directly through the Spanish Pharmacovigilance System for Human Use Medicines: www.notificaRAM.es.
+By reporting side effects, you can help provide more information on the safety of this medicine.

-Keep this medication out of the sight and reach of children.
+Keep this medicine out of the sight and reach of children.

-Do not store at a temperature above 25°C.
+Do not store above 25°C.

 One gram of Cellmune contains 1 mg of tacrolimus (as tacrolimus monohydrate).

-Appearance of the product and contents of the packaging
+Appearance and packaging

 Cellmune is a white to slightly yellowish ointment.

-Only some sizes of packaging may be marketed.
+Not all pack sizes may be marketed.

-Holder of the Marketing Authorization
+Marketing Authorization Holder

 Industrial Farmacéutica Cantabria, S.A.